5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 If the wake reason is related to `RTC (Alarm)`, do the following:

-- Enter System Setings
+- Enter System Settings
 - Open Energy Settings
-- Disable Wake on LAN
+- Disable "Wake on LAN"
-- Disable Power Nap
+- Disable "Power Nap"
-- In Bluetoth Settings, Advanced Option…
-- Disable the 3rd entry about Allowing Bluetooth device to exit sleep
+- In Bluetooth Settings, "Advanced Options…" disable the 3rd entry about allowing Bluetooth device to exit sleep

 **NOTES**
 - In my tests, fixing the sleepimage actually prohibited the machine from entering sleep on its own.
 You can use Hackintool to revert the settings.